Reshief/ipcr/README.md

 | `shear_y_max`      | floating point number (e.g. 0.1)  | Maximxum shear in y direction to be considered                                        |
 | Load time rescale:  |                                   |                                                                                       |
 | `loadtime_scaling` | floating point number (e.g. 1.0)  | Scale factor with which input coordinates are multiplied at time of loading           |

+## Roadmap

+A few aspects of this tool are still being worked on.
+Here is a list of things having been done

+*DONE*
+- Choose two cells in before and after to set as corresponding to perform shearing and stretching relative to
+- Fixed the cost function not actually depending on the transformation.
+It will now converge and give actual correspondences
+- Fixed issues with security programs detecting configuration as virus
+- Fixed the weird evolutional optimization very much diverging from the correct parameters over time

+*BUGS*
+- Issues with the _all.txt output positions.

+*PLANNED*
+- Come up with a better control concept

+*MAYBE*
+- Draw before and after correspondence with different colors?
+- Draw lines between correspondences
+- Add indices to plot in UI in a debug mode

+## Below this is just some internal stuff, no need to go through it :)

 ## Integrate with your tools